 - Make sure your windows and doors are sealed properly to avoid drafts.

-- Do not block your vents with furniture and other obstructions as it restricts airflow.
+- Do not block your vents with furniture and other obstructions as they restrict airflow.

-Moreover, you can contact a qualified technician who can use Manual J or some other calculating techniques to find the required airflow in each of your rooms.
-After that, he/she will balance the airflow by adjusting internal dampers or correcting issues such as duct leakage.
+You can calculate the required airflow using the techniques discussed above, or you can contact a qualified technician who can do that for you.
+The professionals will then balance the airflow by adjusting internal dampers or correcting issues such as duct leakage.

 If you suspect you have any of the problems mentioned above, it’s time to get your unit fixed before it collapses and stops working altogether.
 And remember, with regular maintenance and annual professional inspection, HVAC airflow problems are preventable!